lgaalves/CelegansMotility/README.md

 - python -- python notebooks, scripts and modules
 - c -- DFA source code in C and Makefile
 - paper_figs -- folder with figures of our manuscript
-- data -- data set of worm trajectories (see data availability below)
+- data -- data sets of worm trajectories (see data availability below)
+- results -- folder to save results after running data analysis

 ## Data availability